Welcome

 Polly Rose Josephine Corrigan 30th May 1974 to 10th December 2019

 Biog: Polly grew up in Camden Town, attended Primrose Hill Primary School, Haverstock School, Liverpool University studying history and did an MA on Ukraine dissidents at London University and spent a year in Moscow teaching English in 1993.
 In her twenties, she worked briefly for the Guardian, as a writer at a dot.com company and became the Telegraph’s first online features editor.
-She married Rhys Morgan in 2005, living in Walthamstow with their two children, Martha and Rosie, (13 and 9 at the time of her death) and more recently two cats Francoise and Claude.
-She reappraised her life after Rosie’s birth and began the PhD, The Soviet Security Service and its Treatment of Novelists, aged 41 in 2015.
-Polly engaged fully in combatting cancer.
-She tweeted (@PollyCorrigan) about her first journal article the day before she died.
-The following morning, she talked contentedly about living longer and seeing her beloved daughters continue their wonderful lives, sadly not to be.
+She married Rhys Morgan in 2005, living in Walthamstow with their two children, Martha and Rosie, (13 and 9 at the time of her death) and two cats Francoise and Claude.
+She reappraised her life after Rosie’s birth in 2010 and began the PhD, aged 41, in 2015.

 This website remains a work in progress and any and all contributions gratefully received.